-30. As auditors we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
-We will also comment on the body's financial sustainability in the longer term.
+29. As auditors we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
+We will also comment on financial sustainability in the longer term.
 We define this as medium term (two to five years) and longer term (longer than five years) sustainability.
 We will carry out work and conclude on: